 Elgin is the home of the Glen Moray Distillery and is just down the road from the Benromach Distillery.
 If you base yourself in Elgin you're a short drive down the A941 (or bus or train - see our public transport accessible Speyside distilleries) to Craigellachie (see our map of Distilleries Craigellachie - North Moray).

-The Garden Cottage is a small cottage/2-bedroom apartment located near an abundance of cafes and restaurants in the heart of Elgin, and most importantly, they're just a short stroll to the Drouthy Cobbler whisky bar and the Gordon and MacPhail whisky store.
-A fabulous option if you want to self-cater (full kitchen) or travel in a group (up to 5 guests).
+The Garden Cottage is a small cottage/2-bedroom apartment located near an abundance of cafes and restaurants in the heart of Elgin, and most importantly, they're just a short stroll to the Drouthy Cobbler whisky bar and the Gordon and MacPhail whisky store (note: their original South Street location is currently undergoing renovations - they have a temporary store at 121 High Street).
+The Garden Cottage is a fabulous option if you want to self-cater (full kitchen) or travel in a group (up to 5 guests).

 Which Distilleries Should We Visit?